Cuban Coffee: A Brief History In A Cup

 There are few ways to order your coffee when out at a cafe that includes The Cortadito, Cafe con Leche and, The Colada.
 The Coradito translates to “small cut” in Spanish and contains a splash of milk that cuts down the robust flavor.

 Cafe Con Leche is an 80/20 blend of coffee to milk, typically very sweet with a pinch of salt to boot.
-Finally, The Colada is the ultimate sign of camaraderie with a large cup of coffee containing 5-6 shots that passed around amongst friends.
+Finally, The Colada is the ultimate sign of camaraderie with a large cup of coffee containing 5-6 shots that passed around amongst friends usually served in a styrofoam cup.

 A Growing Coffee Market